-The Program Committee will identify themes and choose 4 to 5 poster abstracts to merge into hour-long discussions on select topics.
-A discussant (Themed Discussion moderator) will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
+The Program Committee identifies themes among the accepted abstracts and selects up to 5 poster abstracts to merge into hour-long discussions.
+A discussant (Themed Discussion leader) will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
 Discussants will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
 The discussant will also provide a 5-minute conclusion summarizing key information of the session and posing important questions for future research.

 Of particular note, please consider whether there is substantive evidence of differences in effect by sex or other key demographic groups.
 If so, a stratified analysis should be made available during the presentation of the abstract at CROI.
 Please also note whether the study is ongoing or completed and whether the results are preliminary or final.